kitsudaiki/OpenHanami/docs/index.md

 | time for test-dataset (10000 Images)       |  0.1 s |
 | accuracy of test-dataset after 1. epoch   |  94.21 % |
 | accuracy of test-dataset after 10. epoch   |  96.43 % |

-!!! info

-    In an older version there was already a state, where up to *98,1%* were correct with a similar speed, but removing the limitation for the input-values to be able to handle much bigger values had its price, but I think this exchange was it worth.
-Some things are still missing in the implementation and there is still much space for optimization and research, so I think this is not the maximum possible at the moment.

 ## Possible use-case